 Dr. Nola Stephens

-Before coming to Covenant College, Dr. Stephens, was a visiting assistant professor at Pennsylvania State University and worked as a research assistant at Indiana University, Stanford, and the University of California.
+Before coming to Covenant College in Georgia, Dr. Stephens, was a visiting assistant professor at Pennsylvania State University and worked as a research assistant at Indiana University, Stanford, and the University of California.
 She has been involved in various mentoring programs at Stanford and Penn State, and volunteered as a teacher of English as a second language.

-Her contribution is acknowleged by Frank Liedtke, the editor of Beyond Words: Content, Context and Inference.
+Dr. Stephens has received numerous awards and recognitions, including the Rie Weiland Travel Grant, the Paula Menyuk BUCLD Travel Award, and the IASCL Conference Award.
+Her contribution to applied linguistics is acknowleged by Frank Liedtke, the editor of Beyond Words: Content, Context and Inference.

 Psycholinguistics is the study of the psychological and neurobiological factors that enable humans to acquire, use, and understand language.

 Sociolinguistics is the study of how language serves and is shaped by the social nature of human beings in their communities.